 Battery life is low (3.5 on a single charge, nine in total), but that’s no surprise at this price.
 It’s the same with the sound, which is not the most dynamically persuasive.
 Still, these are a solid pair of true wireless under £50.

-How do we select the best headphones?
+How do we select the best cheap true wireless earbuds?

 Not just anybody can review a pair of headphones.
 You don’t need superhuman hearing to tell what’s good, but you do need to know what to listen out for.